 For many in recovery, detox facilities, sober homes and other forms of addiction support groups offer a light at the end of the tunnel.
 While these places can be excellent tools for starting over on better footing, they can also be dangerous traps for unsuspecting and vulnerable people.

-The country's opioid crisis has given rise to a unscrupulous class of people who engage in what is known as addiction patient brokering.
+The country’s opioid crisis has given rise to an unscrupulous class of people who engage in what is known as addiction patient brokering.
 This practice essentially lets these people exploit those recovering from addiction for a payday.
-Not all facilities and support groups are predatory, however, so it's important to be informed and understand the red flags.
+Not all facilities and support groups are predatory, however, so it’s important to be informed and understand the red flags.